 Just before the water reaches the 12-volt water pump, the water is filtered through a triple stage filtration system.
 The purpose of this filtration system is to remove unwanted containments such as iron and sulfur while also removing possible smells from the harsh water found at many campgrounds.
 This filtration system is located in the pass-through storage compartment, behind the collapsible access panel, near the water pump.
-Below, is a photo showing the system and its location.

 The maximum flow rate for the for triple stage filtration system is 2.5 gallons per minute (9.46 liters per minute) at 60 psi (413.7 kPa).
 Because the rating for the water pump is 45 psi (310.3 kPa) and less than the available rating of the filtration system, only 45 psi (310.3 kPa) should be used.